Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 I'm sorry to hear about your boy's discomfort!
 It sounds like hairballs could be the culprit, especially if anything comes up during one of these episodes.

-You have great timing- this subject is the next one we are writing about!
-Our page on hairball remedy options will be full of advice on hairballs, but here are a few things to get you started:
+Our page on hairball remedy options is full of advice on hairballs, but here are a few things to get you started:

 There are hairball remedies at the pet store that contain laxatives to move things through the system.
 They are yummy and might help.
 (Though Leo threw up shortly after we used it.
 Better out than in, I guess!)